attiot/starterkit-tutorials/tutorials/starter-kit-guide.md

 _Figure 42 – AT&T M2X Graphing Sensor Data_

 <p id="user-content-menu21"></p>
-### THE IMPATIENT DEVELOPER’S GUIDE TO CREATING THE FLOW APPLICATION
+### EXPANDED GUIDE

-The AT&T Flow application for this project already exists; you’ll use this existing application by copying it into your AT&T Flow workspace and modifying it to suit your account’s configuration and ISK hardware.
+The AT&T Flow application for this project already exists; you’ll use this existing application by copying it into your AT&T Flow workspace and modifying it to suit your account’s configuration and IoT SK hardware.
 Each AT&T account has unique account keys that the Flow application needs to operate, so you’ll be copying them into the existing application project so it can work within your AT&T IoT Services account.